PureStorage-OpenConnect/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

 .. important::

-   For Pure Storage's Manila driver, a Manila storage pool is a single FlashBlade.
+   For Everpure's Manila driver, a Manila storage pool is a single FlashBlade.

 .. _manila_driver: